2019-Arizona-Opportunity-Hack/Team-1/README.md

 5. Run 'npm init' and follow the prompts
 6. Run 'npm install @hapi/hapi'
 7. Run 'npm install inert'
+8. Run 'npm install twilio'
+9. Run 'npm install nylas'
-8. Place all the files in this github repository into the directory you made in step 2
+10. Place all the files in this github repository into the directory you made in step 2
-9. Run 'node index.js'
+11. Run 'node index.js'
-10. Now the server is running and you can visit the website application by entering the following format into any URL in any browser: 'ipv4-address_of_device_server_is_active_on:3000'
+12. Now the server is running and you can visit the website application by entering the following format into any URL in any browser: 'ipv4-address_of_device_server_is_active_on:3000'